Direct applications to Deakin for Trimester 1 2024 close 18 February 2024

 The award conferred upon completion is recognised in the Australian Qualifications Framework at Level 8.

-To qualify for the Graduate Certificate of Sustainability, students must successfully complete 4 credit points from the units listed below.
+To qualify for the Graduate Certificate of Sustainability, students must successfully complete 4 credit points from the following:

 Plus one unit from:

-Plus any 2 course elective units from the specialisations below.
+Plus any two (2) course elective units from the list below.

 Students intending to articulate into the Graduate Diploma or Master of Sustainability are recommended to choose their course elective units from within the same specialisation.